KormexGit/GM-Animate/README.md

 LTS compatible!
 Works on any GM version 2022.0 or newer.

-To get started with GM Animate, [download the .yymps file](https://github.com/KormexGit/GM-Animate/releases) and then check out the [basics guide](https://github.com/KormexGit/GM-Animate/wiki/Basics-Guide)!
+To get started with GM Animate, [download the newest .yymps file](https://github.com/KormexGit/GM-Animate/releases) and then check out the [basics guide](https://github.com/KormexGit/GM-Animate/wiki/Basics-Guide) for installation and usage instructions!

 You can also find full documentation on the [Github wiki page](https://github.com/KormexGit/GM-Animate/wiki).